Services at the Wendell Johnson Speech & Hearing Clinic

 Do you or someone close to you have a diagnosed or suspected communication disorder?
 Referrals to the Wendell Johnson Speech and Hearing Center can be made by audiologists, speech-language-pathologists, educators, physicians or through self-referrals.
-Current assessment information is important for planning treatment.
+A current assessment (diagnosis) is important for planning treatment.
 It is helpful to have recent assessments and treatment plans forwarded before your scheduled appointment.
-However, if current data is not available, assessments can be scheduled at this clinic.
+However, if those are not available, diagnostic appointments with appropriate testing can be scheduled at the clinic.

 Payment of services